 Best for: Exploring the African diaspora

 KweliTV is 100% black-owned and celebrates black culture by promoting independently produced films, shorts, kids’ shows, and more.
 Aside from U.S. content, it also carries productions from Africa, Europe, and South America.
 Though it has just 40,000 subscribers to date, the platform has fans like Judas and the Black Messiah actor Milton “Lil Rel” Howery, who has since become the network’s head of comedy.
 KweliTV supports its creators with a portion of all subscription fees, while subscribers also get discounts at various black-owned businesses.
 Stream it from mobile apps, your browser, and media streaming devices.

 Have we missed any?
 Let us know in the comments!
-And head over to our Stream Sports page to find out how you can watch secure FIFA World Cup live streams for free!
+And head over to our Stream Sports page to find out how you can live stream sports securely (and often for free)!

 Take back control of your privacy

 30-day money-back guarantee

 GCN+ is a great app when you‘re into watching cycling.